Chroma-CITI/namoros/paper.md

 ## Conflict Avoidance and Deadlock Resolution

 Detecting and handling conflicts relies on implicit-coordination strategy implemented in NAMOSIM's `Stilman2005` agent.
 However, it depends on keeping the planner synchronized with the robot's current perceived state.
 During path following, the behavior tree periodically synchronizes the planner node with the current estimated state of the environment and checks for conflicts.
-When a conflict is detected, the robot is interrupted, the planner node is manually synchronized with the robot's current perceived state, the plan is _updated_, and finally plan execution is restarted.
+When a conflict is detected, the robot is interrupted, the planner node is manually synchronized with the robot's current perceived state, the plan is updated, and finally plan execution is restarted.
 The deadlock resolution strategies likewise depend on the coordination algorithm from the `Stilman2005` agent in NAMOSIM.

 # Acknowledgements

-This research was supported by an Inria ADT initiative.
+This research was supported by the Inria NAMOEX initiative.
 We express our gratitude to Benoit Renault, whose PhD thesis forms the foundation of this work.

-# License

-This work is licensed under the MIT License.

-# References

-Renault, B., Saraydaryan, J., Brown, D., & Simonin, O. (2024).
-Multi-Robot Navigation among Movable Obstacles: Implicit Coordination to Deal with Conflicts and Deadlocks. _IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)_. https://hal.science/hal-04705395

-Renault, B., Saraydaryan, J., & Simonin, O. (2020).
-Modeling a Social Placement Cost to Extend Navigation Among Movable Obstacles (NAMO) Algorithms. _IEEE/RSJ IROS 2020_. https://doi.org/10.1109/IROS45743.2020.9340892